 The nightmare that is Brexit

-Why are you buying in Bulgaria?
+Why are you buying a house in Bulgaria?

-A little while ago our youngest daughter said ‘I don’t want to travel anymore’.
-It transpired, much to my relief, that she actually LOVES travelling and she ADORES what we’re doing but she hates the flying and not spending long enough in places to make friends!!
+A little while ago our youngest daughter said ‘I don’t want to travel anymore‘.
+It transpired, much to my relief, that she actually LOVES travelling and she ADORES what we’re doing but she hates the flying and not spending long enough in places to make friends!

 So, why Bulgaria?
 Very simply, bang for buck we can get much more land than any other country and it’s pretty cheap to live there too.
 Our yearly council tax is roughly £15.

-Yes, land!
 We have plans to grow fruit and veggies, have a fruit tree orchard, install a pool, build a yoga pod and see if we can get back to nature and find some of our roots.

 We managed to buy a small two-bedroom house with four barns and outbuildings and roughly 3,000 sq/m of land.
 This will be the fourth house that we’ve renovated and we could see immediately that it had a huge amount of potential.
+However, that potential is personal and you should never buy a house in Bulgaria purely for financial investment as you will more than likely lose a lot of money.

 The house needs a lot of work.
 There isn’t anything that doesn’t need doing.
 Oh except the windows but every room needs total renovation.